nidhishgajjar/Scigic/README.md

 # Join exclusive private beta

+A Browser + Assistant - Revolutionizing your digital interactions

 #### [Request Access](https://tally.so/r/mJpeQY)
 ###### (If you already signed up for Chad, you can download Scigic and log in using your existing credentials.
 You don't need to request access)

-# If you've received an email granting beta access, start the download below:
+# If you've received an email granting you beta access, start the download below:

 #### Universal Mac App.
 Compatible with macOS 13.0 and above 🔭